Back to Blog

 Understanding STIs: What You Need to Know

-Gonorrhea — Increasingly antibiotic-resistant; can cause infertility if untreated
+• Gonorrhea — Increasingly antibiotic-resistant; can cause infertility if left untreated.

-HIV — A lifelong condition managed with antiretroviral therapy; condoms are the best prevention
+• HIV — A lifelong condition managed with antiretroviral therapy.
+Condoms are the most effective barrier against transmission.

-Herpes (HSV) — Managed but not cured; condoms reduce transmission risk
+• Herpes (HSV) — Managed but not cured; condoms significantly reduce transmission risk.

 Most STIs are asymptomatic.
-Regular testing — especially if you have multiple partners — is the only reliable way to know your status and protect others.
+Regular testing — especially if you have multiple partners — is the only reliable way to know your status and protect the people you care about.